Saudi Arabia: Tourism

-Although most tourism in Saudi Arabia still largely involves religious pilgrimages, there is growth in the leisure tourism sector.
+In 2019, Saudi Arabia adopted a general tourism travel visa to allow non-Muslims to visit.
+Although most tourism largely involves religious pilgrimages, there is growth in the leisure tourism sector.
 According to the World Bank, approximately 14.3 million people visited Saudi Arabia in 2012, making it the world's 19th-most-visited country.
-Tourism is an important component of the Saudi Vision 2030 and according to a report conducted by BMI Research in 2018, both religious and non-religious tourism have significant potential for expansion.
+Tourism is an important component of the Saudi Vision 2030, and according to a report conducted by BMI Research in 2018 both religious and non-religious tourism have significant potential for expansion.

-Starting December 2018, the kingdom offers an electronic visa for foreign visitors to attend sports events and concerts.
-The "sharek" visa process started on 15 December 2018 when the Saudi Ad Diriyah E Prix race started.
-In September 2019, the kingdom announced its plans to open visa applications for visitors, where people from about 50 countries would be able to get tourist visas to Saudi.
-In January 2020, it was announced that holders of a US, UK or Schengen visa are eligible for a Saudi electronic visa upon arrival.
+The kingdom offers an electronic visa for foreign visitors to attend sports events and concerts.
+In 2019, the kingdom announced its plans to open visa applications for visitors, where people from about 50 countries would be able to get tourist visas to Saudi.
+In 2020 it was announced that holders of a US, UK or Schengen visa are eligible for a Saudi electronic visa upon arrival.

 Demographics

+Saudi Arabia's reported population is 32,175,224 as of 2022, making it the fourth most populous country in the Arab world.
+Close to 42% of its inhabitants are immigrants, mostly from the Middle East, Asia, and Africa.

-The population of Saudi Arabia as of July 2013 was estimated to be 26.9 million, including between 5.5 million and 10 million non-nationalized immigrants, though the Saudi population has long proved difficult to accurately estimate due to Saudi leaders' historical tendency to inflate census results.
-Saudi population has grown rapidly since 1950 when it was estimated to be 3 million, and for many years had one of the highest population growth rates in the world at around 3 per cent a year.
+The Saudi population has grown rapidly since 1950, when it was estimated at 3 million.
+For much of the 20th century, the country had one of the highest population growth rates in the world, at around 3% annually; it continues to grow at a rate of 1.62% per year, slightly higher than the rest of the Middle East and North Africa.
+Consequently, the Saudi people are quite young by global standards, with over half the population under 25 years old.

 The ethnic composition of Saudi citizens is 90% Arab and 10% Afro-Arab.
-Most Saudis live in the Hejaz (35%), Najd (28%), and the Eastern Province (15%).
-Hejaz is the most populated region in Saudi Arabia.

-As late as 1970, most Saudis lived a subsistence life in the rural provinces, but in the last half of the 20th century, the kingdom has urbanized rapidly. about 80% of Saudis live in urban metropolitan areas—specifically Riyadh, Jeddah, or Dammam.
+Most Saudis are concentrated in the southwest; Hejaz, which is the most populated region, is home to one-third of the population, followed by neighbouring Najd (28%) and the Eastern Province (15%).
+As late as 1970, most Saudis lived a subsistence life in the rural provinces, but in the last half of the 20th century, the kingdom has urbanized rapidly: as of 2023, about 85% of Saudis live in urban metropolitan areas—specifically Riyadh, Jeddah, and Dammam.
+As recently as the early 1960s, Saudi Arabia's slave population was estimated at 300000.
+Slavery was officially abolished in 1962.